Ir. Mulder, S.S.

 Sander Mulder is lecturer at the Faculty of Industrial Design Engineering.

-Sander sinks his teeth in the question ‘How can we think about the responsibility of designers?’.
+Sander sinks his teeth in the question ‘How can we think about the ontological commitment of designers and implications on their responsibility?’.
 To work with that question in practice wasn’t enough, hence his switch to education (since 2004) and an (external) PhD trajectory.
-He is inspired by French philosophy of technology, the notion of ‘openness’ in machines and what a design method would look like in such a framework.
+He is inspired by French biological philosophy of technology particularly on the notion of ‘openness’ in machines and ‘design environment’.

 Sander is always willing to suggest an approach after a quick assessment of the design situation.
-All he needs is coffee and he’ll go from there...
+All he needs is strong black coffee and he’ll go from there...

 - 2011 – 2012